V1k704/Oral-Guard/README.md

 This file is the single source of truth for OralGuard setup, architecture, evolution, training workflow, and current status.

+⚠️ This repository is NOT open source.

+Viewing access does not grant permission to copy, reuse, train on, redistribute, publish, or commercialize any part of this work.

 ## Quick Start (Copy-Paste Ready)

 > **Before running any command**: Replace `Oral Guard Application` in all paths with your actual project folder name.